MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-landing-zones.md

 # Prerequisites for a landing zone - design considerations

+Requirements for authentication inside the landing zone should be thoroughly assessed and incorporated into plans to deploy Active Directory Domain Services (AD DS) in Windows Server on premises or in the cloud, or Azure AD Domain Services (Azure AD DS) in the cloud.

 ## Role-based access control (RBAC) design considerations

-- For built-in RBAC roles you can you the free version of Azure Active Directory, but for custom roles Azure AD Premium P1 is required.
+- For built-in RBAC roles the free version of Azure Active Directory can be used, but for custom roles Azure AD Premium P1 is required.
 [Overview of Azure Active Directory role-based access control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview#:~:text=Azure%20role-based%20access%20control%20%28Azure%20RBAC%29%20helps%20you,that%20provides%20fine-grained%20access%20management%20of%20Azure%20resources.)

 - Limits exist for the number of custom roles and role assignments that you must consider when you lay down a framework around IAM and governance.
 For more information, see [Azure RBAC service limits](https://docs.microsoft.com/azure/role-based-access-control/troubleshooting).